Boris Johnson has referred to Parliament's standards watchdog over claims the BBC chairman 'helped him secure an £800,000 loan' - ExBulletin

 They receive advice from a panel of four people, who must organize a fair and open competition.

-Mr Johnson is also said to have omitted it from his register of ministerial interests.

-The ministerial code says: Ministers must ensure that no conflict arises, or could reasonably be perceived to arise, between their public functions and their private interests, financial or otherwise.

-Mr Sharp acknowledged he was in contact with Mr Case and Mr Blyth but said he had not provided financial advice and insisted there was no conflict . [of interest].
+Mr Sharp acknowledged he was in contact with Mr Blyth but said he had not provided financial advice and insisted there was no conflict. [of interest].

 |